TEXT WISH TO 70111 TO DONATE £3 A MONTH

 Frozen with excitement

-We caught up again with Mum Vanessa when they returned from the wish.
-She said, “When we arrived at ZSL Whipsnade Zoo, we went to the café and ate Florence’s favourite rainbow cake thanks to the spending money from Wishgranter Becky.
+We caught up again with Vanessa again after the wish and she said: “When we arrived at ZSL Whipsnade Zoo, we went to the café and ate Florence’s favourite rainbow cake thanks to the spending money from Wishgranter Becky.

 Sleeping next to tigers